longhorn/website/content/docs/1.4.0/terminology.md

 ### Backup

 A backup is an object in the backupstore.
-The backupstore contains backup volumes, and each backup volume may contain multiple backups for the same original volume.
+The backupstore may contain volume backups and system backups.

-Backups can be created from snapshots.
-They contain the state of the volume at the time the snapshot was created, but they don't contain snapshots, so they do not contain the history of changes to the volume data.
-While backups are made of 2 MB files, snapshots can be terabytes.

-Backups are made of 2 MB blocks in an object store.

-For a longer explanation of how snapshots and backups work, refer to the [conceptual documentation.](../concepts/#241-how-snapshots-work)

 ### Backupstore